Ryan Tubridy: Personal life

-Tubridy lived for many years in Monkstown, Dublin, at one point in a €1 million+ refurbished Victorian end-of-terrace house which measured 240 square metres (2,600 square feet), but put up for sale in 2015, when he described it as "too much" for him.
+Tubridy lived for many years in Monkstown, Dublin, at one point in a €1 million+ refurbished Victorian end-of-terrace house which measured 240 square metres (2,600 square feet), which was put up for sale in 2015, when he described it as "too much" for him.
 One report in 2023 suggested that he might now live in Clontarf.

-He has claimed British broadcaster Sir David Attenborough as one of his heroes; prior to interviewing him on Tubridy Tonight in March 2009, Tubridy said he "grew up watching his nature programmes".
+He has said British broadcaster Sir David Attenborough is one of his heroes; prior to interviewing him on Tubridy Tonight in March 2009, Tubridy said he "grew up watching his nature programmes".
 Among his favourite films are The Queen and Frost/Nixon.

-Noted for interests ranging from U.S. politics (he took time off work to cheer on Barack Obama in that country's 2008 presidential election), Inspector Morse box sets (the lead character of which he described as "the morose and melancholic opera lover who deals with an inordinate amount of bloodshed in Oxford"), "real turf, the John Hinde donkey post card kind" and buying out-of-print history books on Amazon.com—while appearing on Seoige and O'Shea in April 2008, Tubridy ranked his top three books of the previous year as The Road by Cormac McCarthy, Christine Falls by Benjamin Black and Exit Ghost by Philip Roth.
+Noted for interests ranging from U.S. politics, Inspector Morse box sets (the lead character of which he described as "the morose and melancholic opera lover who deals with an inordinate amount of bloodshed in Oxford"), "real turf, the John Hinde donkey post card kind" and buying out-of-print history books on Amazon.com—while appearing on Seoige and O'Shea in April 2008, Tubridy ranked his top three books of the previous year as The Road by Cormac McCarthy, Christine Falls by Benjamin Black and Exit Ghost by Philip Roth.
 He is fond of the humour of Gerry Ryan and the fictional character Ross O'Carroll-Kelly.

 Before taking over as host of the Rose of Tralee in 2003, Tubridy admitted that he did not often make his own food, but that he was capable of frying onions and liked to buy adult portions of kiddies meals.

 Family

-Tubridy met his wife, the producer Anne Marie Power at RTÉ in 1997 when he spotted her in a recording studio.
+Tubridy met his first wife, producer Anne Marie Power, at RTÉ in 1997 when he spotted her in a recording studio.
 He later spoke of the moment they met: "She was going in to make a programme, I was going out.
 My head turned and my life changed.
 I pursued her relentlessly.
 She used to sashay down the corridor and I was quite taken by her.
 She was very erudite and she made documentaries on flamenco.
 She was much brighter than I am and continues to be, which isn't that hard really if you dig deep enough, and I asked her out."
 The couple had a daughter, Ella, and later married in 2003, Tubridy having proposed in the Abbeyglen Hotel (a "favourite haunt" of his) in Clifden, County Galway.
 The engagement was announced in The Irish Times with the words "Ella Tubridy is delighted to announce the engagement of her parents Ryan and Anne Marie".
 Tubridy visited Pompeii on his honeymoon.

 Tubridy separated from his wife in 2006.
 They have two children, Ella and Julia.